top of page

 • Damage to housing or other unusual expenses not covered by insurance.

-• Serious illnesses, injuries, or loss of the employee immediate family member.
+• Serious illnesses, injuries, or loss of the employee, employee's spouse, child or legal dependents.

 How much are the grants?

 The amount of each grant varies and is dependent upon how the Shining Star Foundation Board of Directors votes on each application.
 The current maximum grant amount is $2,000.
-In order to provide immediate financial assistance, the intent is to grant funds paid to the approved recipient within two weeks of receipt and approval of the application.
 Grants are non-taxable in the United States.

 bottom of page